0x6768/fosl/README.md

 | ✅ Trademark & IP Control | Article 4.2 retains patent and trademark rights |
 | ✅ Suitable for Chinese Projects | Supports localization, Chinese law, and community-driven updates |
 | ✅ Clear Termination & Redistribution Rules | Articles 6 and 9 define what happens when you modify or distribute the software |

+---

+## 📌 Final One-Liner:

+> **FOSL strikes a balance between freedom and control — it's permissive like MIT, has module-friendliness like LGPL, and adds unique features like developer waiver clauses and community-driven governance.**